 Administration

 MONJUVI can cause serious or severe myelosuppression, including neutropenia, thrombocytopenia, and anemia [see Adverse Reactions (6.1)].
-In L-MIND, Grade 3 neutropenia occurred in 25% of patients, thrombocytopenia in 12%, and anemia in 7%.
-Grade 4 neutropenia occurred in 25% and thrombocytopenia in 6%.
-Neutropenia led to treatment discontinuation in 3.7% of patients.
+In L-MIND, Grade 3 neutropenia occurred in 25% of the 81 patients with DLBCL who received MONJUVI in combination with lenalidomide, Grade 3 thrombocytopenia in 12%, and Grade 3 anemia in 7%.
+Grade 4 neutropenia occurred in 25% and Grade 4 thrombocytopenia in 6%.
+Neutropenia led to treatment discontinuation in 3.7% of the 81 patients with DLBCL.

 Fatal and serious infections, including opportunistic infections, occurred in patients during treatment with MONJUVI and following the last dose [see Adverse Reactions (6.1)].

-In L-MIND, 73% of the 81 patients developed an infection.
+In L-MIND, 73% of the 81 patients with DLBCL who received MONJUVI in combination with lenalidomide, developed an infection.
 The most frequent infections were respiratory tract infection (24%), urinary tract infection (17%), bronchitis (16%), nasopharyngitis (10%) and pneumonia (10%).
 Grade 3 or higher infection occurred in 30% of the 81 patients.
-The most frequent grade 3 or higher infection was pneumonia (7%).
+The most frequent Grade 3 or higher infection was pneumonia (7%).
 Infection-related deaths were reported in 2.5% of the 81 patients.

 Monitor patients for signs and symptoms of infection and manage infections as appropriate.